guardrails-ai/guardrails/docs/how_to_guides/continuous_integration_continuous_deployment.md

 ```

 By setting the above environment variable `GUARDRAILS_BASE_URL` the SDK will be able to use this as a backend for running validations.

+## Quick Start Repository Template

+We've conveniently packaged all the artifacts from this document in a github repository that can be used as a template for your own verification and deployment [here](https://github.com/guardrails-ai/continuous_integration_and_deployment_aws_template).

 ## Terraform